utom/sketch-measure/README.md

 ## Installation

 1. [Download the ZIP file with the Measure](https://github.com/utom/sketch-measure/archive/master.zip)
 2. Copy the contents of the ZIP to your plugins folder. you're using Sketch 3, choose **Plugins › Reveal Plugins Folder…** to open it.
-If you're using Sketch.

 ## How-to